-Eco-Schools is an international award programme providing a simple framework to help make sustainability an integral part of school life.
+Eco-Schools is an international award programme providing a simple seven step framework to help make sustainability an integral part of school life.
 Eco-Schools can help enhance the curriculum and get the whole school united behind something important.

 An 'eco-school' is one which is committed to improving their sustainability both inside the school buildings and outside in the school grounds.
-Eco-school is an international programme that provides a structured approach to sustainability education, involving pupils, teachers, parents and governors and the local community.
+Eco-School is an international programme that provides a structured approach to sustainability education, involving pupils, teachers, parents and governors and the local community.

 To get started with your Eco-Schools journey visit the national Eco-Schools England website.

 Schools can get in touch with Eco-Schools directly for programme help and support and for advice and guidance when applying for the Eco-Schools Green Flag.

 For local assistance in Surrey contact Rebecca Harrison at firstname.lastname@example.org

 Why get involved?

 - Save your school money by reducing energy, water and waste.

 - Help you reduce congestion around your school by encouraging walking, cycling and use of public transport.

 - Find new ways to re-use and recycle items that help the environment, charities and school funds.